8891689/Mnemonic-converter/README.md

 TRX: TAHUmjyzg7B3Nndv264zWYUhQ9HUmX4Xu4
 ```
 # 📜 Disclaimer
-⚠️ Reminder: Do not input real private keys on connected devices!
+This code is only used to learn and understand the working principles of standards such as BIP32/BIP39/BIP44.
+The random number generator uses highly random numbers and complies with encryption industry standards.

-To reiterate, this code is intended solely for learning and understanding how standards like BIP32/BIP39/BIP44 work.
-The security of the random number generator has not been rigorously audited.
-Do not use keys generated by this program to store actual, valuable cryptocurrency assets.
-The developers are not responsible for any loss of funds resulting from the use of this code.
+⚠️ Reminder: Do not enter the real private key on a device connected to the network!
+Especially when the VPN proxy is connected, the information is intercepted and intercepted, which has a high security risk, or it is infected by viruses and trojans, etc. This project is completely open source and there is no risk of backdoors or interception of information.
+Please confirm that it is safe before using this program.
+The developer is not responsible for any financial losses caused by the use of this code.